realXtend/doc/arch_article/simple2.rst

 These two parts are enough to implement basic avatar functionality using the ECA model.
 This proof of concept implementation totals in 369 lines of JavaScript code in two files.
-The visual appearance comes from a pre-existing AvatarAppearance “component,” which reads an xml description with references to the base meshes used and individual morphing values set by the user in an editor.
+The visual appearance comes from a pre-existing AvatarAppearance component, which reads an xml description with references to the base meshes used and individual morphing values set by the user in an editor.
 Implemented in C++, it uses the realXtend avatar model from an earlier realXtend prototype